-U.S. Federal Law requires adults who have frequent contact with, or who are in positions of authority over athletes, must receive consistent education on prevention and reporting of all allegations of sexual misconduct, bullying, hazing and abuse of all forms.
-This impacts all U.S. Ski & Snowboard member clubs, coaches, officials and Club Volunteer members.
+U.S. Federal Law requires that adults who have frequent contact with, or who are in positions of authority over athletes must receive consistent education on prevention and reporting of all allegations of sexual misconduct, bullying, hazing, and abuse of all forms.
+This impacts all U.S. Ski & Snowboard member clubs, coaches, officials, and Club Volunteer members as well as athletes 18 years of age or older.

-The initial training is required every two years with a refresher course in between.
-If you have completed SafeSport training within the past season (17-18) with another organization, you may submit your certificates to Member Services by email to membership@ussa.org.
+The initial training is required once; a refresher course is required annually.
+If you have completed SafeSport training within the past season with another organization, you may submit your certificates to Member Services by email to membership@ussa.org.

-SafeSport training must be completed promptly after applying for/renewing your U.S. & Snowboard membership.
+SafeSport training must be completed promptly after applying for/renewing your U.S. Ski & Snowboard membership.
 Using the following instructions:

 - 1. Follow link above your "MY ACCOUNT" page or go to safesport.org and create an account - 2.
-Affiliate account with U.S. Ski & Snowboard and enter your 7-digit membership number - 3.
-Choose the learning dashboard under your name (on left) and begin the course - 4.
-Complete each module of the course; all three modules must be completed to earn certificates.
+Affiliate account with U.S. Ski & Snowboard and enter your 7-digit membership number.
+Do not include your alpha Division designation. - 3.
+Choose the learning dashboard under your name (on left) and begin the course